opc-cpvp/sondage-survey-external/README.md

 a) Files needs to be saved as UTF-8 in order for the accents to be displayed properly

 ### TODO

-a) The alert-label-error when a question is not answered is not displaying properly.
-It is just CSS.
 b) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
 c) Hide navigation bar in the 'Preview'
-d) Total MB downloaded
 e) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
-f) Add max width on text fields.
-Need to find out the max width for first name, last name and all those.
 h) Update the page title for every page
 i) Replace <div id="div_errors_list" style="display:none"></div> in body
+k) Add a modal popup to confirm when completing the survey.

+### Mode details required or help required

+1) Total MB downloaded.
+I need to know if we are going to 'storeDataAsText' or save the file data to the database
+2) Add max width on text fields.
+Need to find out the max width for first name, last name and all those.
-j) WCAG compliance, talk to Stephanie
+3) WCAG compliance, talk to Stephanie
+4) The alert-label-error when a question is not answered is not displaying properly.
+It is just CSS.

 ### Fixed todos